jamesfricker/bobcat-sdk/README.md

 Bobcat SDK is an opinionated SDK for Arbitrum Stylus, intended for advanced users.

+## Codesize savings

+bobcat-sdk is smaller than stylus-sdk.
+Check `examples/` to see a comparison for a few items, and some discussion of the methodology.

 ## Disclaimer

 If you've never worked with Arbitrum Stylus before, this SDK is not for you!
 Check out the